jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

 1. Make sure your IoT device is running and sending soil moisture telemetry values

-1. Run the following command in your command prompt or terminal to monitor messages sent to your IoT Hub:
+1. Run the following command in the terminal to monitor messages sent to your IoT Hub:

     ```sh
     az iot hub monitor-events --hub-name <hub_name>